LR-FHSS: Overview and Performance Analysis: Key Performance Aspects

-With a lower data rate than DR0 (SF12), the time on air for a LoRa--E packet and the number of packets that an end-device can transmit during a period of time is smaller than LoRa.
+With a lower data rate than DR0 (SF12), the time on air for a LR-FHSS packet and the number of packets that an end-device can transmit during a period of time is smaller than LoRa.
 Yet, this nominal under-performance does not translate into an effective reduction of the goodput because fragment spreading reduces collision probability.
 This mode of operation can also be exploited to scale the network in terms of the number of end-devices supported concurrently.
-That is, LoRa--E slices the spectrum so that multiple end-devices can use the same channel with a insignificantly low collision probability.
-Hence, LoRa--E offers higher network scalability when compared to LoRa DR0.

-Considering the presented results, we can conclude that LoRa--E provides better network scalability than LoRa thanks to the adoption of FHSS modulation technique.
-In particular, the 162~bps LoRa--E data rate provides two orders of magnitude more network capacity, while offering the same radio link budget than LoRa DR0 (SF12).
-In addition, LoRa--E retains the long-range communication characteristics of LoRa.
-This makes LoRa--E suitable for terrestrial and satellite deployments, where a high end-device density or a large gateway coverage area leads to an increased level of interference.
-Summarizing, LoRa-E allows the necessary $>$155~dB link margin for LEO satellite IoT plus the capacity to receive hundreds of packets simultaneously.
+That is, LR-FHSS slices the spectrum so that multiple end-devices can use the same channel with a insignificantly low collision probability.
+Hence, LR-FHSS offers higher network scalability when compared to LoRa DR0.
+Considering the presented results, we can conclude that LR-FHSS provides better network scalability than LoRa thanks to the adoption of FHSS modulation technique.
+In particular, the 162~bps LR-FHSS DRs provide two orders of magnitude more network capacity, while offering the same radio link budget than LoRa DR0 (SF12).
+In addition, LR-FHSS retains the long-range communication characteristics of LoRa.
+This makes LR-FHSS suitable for terrestrial and satellite deployments, where a high end-device density or a large gateway coverage area leads to an increased level of interference.
+Summarizing, LR-FHSS allows the necessary $>$155~dB link margin for low Earth orbit (LEO) satellite IoT plus the capacity to receive hundreds of packets simultaneously.